 Ghapama is an interesting combination of ingredients which is more frequently made during New Year and Easter.
 Ghamapa is a pumpkin stuffed with rice, dried fruits, raisins and nuts, etc.

-Ghavurma is probably the tastiest way for meat canning.
-In ancient times our ancestors made ghavurma and used it until spring.
+Thal is probably the tastiest way for meat canning.
+In ancient times our ancestors made thal and used it until spring.
 Beef or mutton is cooked, then met is separated from bones, the meat is roasted in oil until it becomes red, put it in pipkin or enamelled pot and pour hot melted on it.
-Ghavurma is mainly used in the winter.
+Thal is mainly used in the winter.
 Meat is eaten hot or cold, as well as use for cooking various dishes.
-Despite the time-consuming process of preparing ghavurma, it is an excellent way to preserve meat for a long time.
+Despite the time-consuming process of preparing Thal, it is an excellent way to preserve meat for a long time.

 6. Bread of jengyal

 Although bread with jengyal is typical to cuisines of Karabakh, Kapan and Goris, it is loved and made in the whole territory of Armenia.
 Bread of jengyal is a flat bread made of about 25 kinds of greens.
 Greens may differ according to regions and taste.
 Bread of jengyal can be served with red wine, beer, or tahn ( a yoghurt-based drink from the Middle East).

 Well, after trying so many delicious meals while visiting Armenia, hardly could you forgot the impressions.
 If you have the chance to try national dishes made in an Armenian family while taking tours to Armenia with tour agencies, probably the housewife will share her culinary secrets with you, and who knows, maybe one day you’ll also cook Armenian dishes.